tonytangdev/tonytangdev.github.io/_posts/2023-05-01-web-development.md

 tags: [Web Development, front-end, back-end, programming]
 style: border
 color: primary
-description: The Amusement Park of Web Development: A Fun Guide
+description: The Amusement Park of Web Development.
+A Fun Guide
 ---

 Welcome to the amusement park of web development, where every ride represents a unique and exciting aspect of the craft.
 In this article, we'll explore the foundational technologies, the front-end and back-end aspects, the importance of collaboration and communication, and some recent trends and technologies in web development.
 Let's dive in!